isabella232/primetime.en/help/programming/tvsdk-3.0-for-android/android-3.0-content-playback-options-android2/mediaplayer-initialize-for-video/android-3.0-media-resource-load.md

 snippet: y
 ---

-# Load a media resource in the media player{#load-a-media-resource-in-the-media-player}
+# Load a media resource in the media player {#load-a-media-resource-in-the-media-player}

 Load a resource by directly instantiating a MediaResource and loading the video content to be played.
 This is one way of loading a media resource.